Our help is in the name of the Lord, who made heaven and earth. Psalms 124:8 NASB

-“I’m overwhelmed.
-I never thought I’d be in this situation.
-My husband was the strong one,” she continued as she tried to hold back tears.
+“I’m overwhelmed because I never thought I’d be in this position.
+He was the strong one,” she continued.

-Even if both spouses are retired there can still be little-afforded expenses for doctor visits, medication, adult day-care, in-home care, or full-time care in a facility.
-Unfortunately, most people haven’t purchased long-term care insurance and are unprepared for the additional expenses.
+Even if both spouses are retirees, there may be unaffordable expenses for doctor visits, medication, memory care, in-home help, or a nursing home.
+Without long-term care insurance, we’re unprepared for the added costs.

-May I suggest prayer?
-No matter how difficult the situation, prayer will help.
-Pray and ask God for guidance and assistance.
+But what if we don’t have a source of subsidy?
+I suggest prayer, no matter how difficult our condition.
+Pray and ask God for guidance and a lending hand.
 Consider this scripture:

 What a Friend we have in Jesus,